hahooh/mcp-streaming-http-proxy-nodejs/README.md

-# MCP SSE Proxy
+# MCP Streaming HTTP Proxy

-A Model Context Protocol (MCP) server that acts as a proxy, bridging STDIO-based MCP clients with SSE (Server-Sent Events) based MCP servers.
+A Model Context Protocol (MCP) server that acts as a proxy, bridging STDIO-based MCP clients with streaming http based MCP servers.
 This enables MCP clients that only support STDIO transport to connect to remote MCP servers that use SSE transport.

 ## Overview

-The MCP SSE Proxy creates a bridge between two different MCP transport protocols:
+The MCP Streaming HTTP Proxy creates a bridge between two different MCP transport protocols:

 - **STDIO Transport**: Used by local MCP clients (like Claude Desktop)
-- **SSE Transport**: Used by remote MCP servers accessible via HTTP/HTTPS
+- **Streaming HTTP Transport**: Used by remote MCP servers accessible via HTTP/HTTPS

 This proxy allows you to use remote MCP servers that expose SSE endpoints from applications that only support STDIO-based MCP connections.